Skip to Content

 • Collaboration: You and your spouse work together with your divorce lawyers to find a fair divorce solution and avoid court.

-• A full court trial: Necessitated by some contested aspect of the divorce, your divorce settlement will then be decided by the courts.
+• A Full Court Trial: Necessitated by some contested aspect of the divorce, your divorce settlement will then be decided by the courts.

 Our Wichita divorce attorneys are committed to working with clients to find the most effective solution possible so they can move forward with the least amount of anxiety and stress about their situation.